ridhoaryawann/Whose_Gonna_Buy_For_Us/readme.md

 ## Contribute

-If you'd like to contribute to IndoMarket Apps, check out https://github.com/ridhoaryawann/Whose_Gonna_Buy_For_Us.git, or feel free to contact me.
+If you'd like to contribute, check out https://github.com/ridhoaryawann/Whose_Gonna_Buy_For_Us.git, or feel free to contact me.